 VI.
 Administration of trademark services available to the public (relating to facilities, e.g., for lodging applications, registering trademarks, assisting clients with search procedures, obtaining official publications and registry extracts)

-The office library functions simultaneously as an in-house and public library, open to a wide range of patent information users of the Republic of Moldova.
+The office library functions simultaneously as an in-house and public library.

-The library specialists are available to assist the public in all aspects of their work with catalogues, CD-ROMs, books, etc. The AGEPI Library is available to the public during 6 days (except Sunday) from 9:00 to 16:00.
+The AGEPI Library is available to the public during 5 days (except Saturday and Sunday) from 9:00 to 16:00.

 Collection management, preservation